 Fine Dining: Bar La Grassa serves Italian food that will fill you up so much, you might not even want a hot dog after.
 Almost.

 Sports Bar: The Loop Bar isn't a sports bar per se, but the big-screen TVs and party atmosphere mean that it will be one when the Twins are playing.
-Sunday brunch is served if you're going to an afternoon game.
+Saturdays & Sundays, brunch is served if you're going to an afternoon game.
 After night games, check out the live DJs playing music on Fridays and Saturdays.

 Bar: Cuzzy's Bar is a dive bar that's long been a local favorite.
 Check out its wings, breakfast burritos, and Bloody Marys.